-You will probably see some test failures.
+You may see some test failures.
 The Glibc test suite is somewhat dependent on the host system.
-This is a list of the most common issues seen for this version of LFS:
+This is a list of the most common issues seen for some versions of LFS:

-- posix/tst-getaddrinfo4 and posix/tst-getaddrinfo5 will always fail due to not having the necessary networking applications when the tests are run. - The rt/tst-cputimer1 and rt/tst-cpuclock2 tests have been known to fail.
-The reason is not completely understood, but indications are that minor timing issues can trigger these failures. - The math tests sometimes fail when running on systems where the CPU is not a relatively new Intel or AMD processor. - Other tests known to fail on some architectures are malloc/tst-malloc-usable and nptl/tst-cleanupx4.
+- posix/tst-getaddrinfo4 and posix/tst-getaddrinfo5 may fail on some architectures. - The rt/tst-cputimer1 and rt/tst-cpuclock2 tests have been known to fail.
+The reason is not completely understood, but indications are that minor timing issues can trigger these failures. - The math tests sometimes fail when running on systems where the CPU is not a relatively new Intel or AMD processor. - The nptl/tst-thread-affinity-{pthread,pthread2,sched} tests may fail for reasons that have not been determined. - Other tests known to fail on some architectures are malloc/tst-malloc-usable and nptl/tst-cleanupx4.